-BACKWARD-INFER messages are generated by rules which need to infer the assertional status of some or all of their antecedents in order to decide the assertional status of one or more of its consequents.
+backward-infer.
+When it is necessary for the system to determine whether a node can be derived, backward-infer messages are used to open channels to rules that node may be the consequent of, or, if the node is a rule node, to open channels of antecedents to derive the rule.
 These messages set up a backward inference operation by passing backward through channels and opening any valves they reach.
+In a backward inference operation, these messages are generally sent recursively backward through the network until valves are reached which have waiting i-infer or u-infer messages.
 The priority of these messages is lower than any inference tasks which may take place.
 This allows any messages waiting at the valves to flow forward immediately and begin inferring new formulas towards the goal of the backward inference operation.